Crime Victim Information

-Help for American Victims of Crime in Papua New Guinea
+Information for U.S. Citizen Victims of Crime in Papua New Guinea

-Investigations: Many crime investigations never result in the arrest of a suspect.
-In Papua New Guinea, the police have the sole authority to investigate crimes.
+Investigations: In Papua New Guinea, the police have the sole authority to investigate crimes.
+Unfortunately, many crime investigations never result in the arrest of a suspect.
 Victims of rape can expect forensic evidence to be collected.
-The victim will receive information from the police regarding the progress of the investigation.
+The victim should receive information from the police regarding the progress of the investigation.
 If threatened, harassed, or intimidated by the accused or his/her family and friends, the victim should contact the police to report the threat.
 In the case of summary offenses (misdemeanors), the investigation will remain open for six months if there has been no arrest.
 If it is a criminal case, the investigation will remain open indefinitely.

 Trial: The trial process can be lengthy depending on the availability of judges, lawyers, and other elements of the judicial system.
-If a case goes to trial, the victim must return to the host country to testify as required; otherwise, the case can be thrown out because of lack of evidence.
+If a case goes to trial, the victim must return to the host country to testify; otherwise, the case could be thrown out due to an alleged lack of evidence.
 If the victim is unable to appear in court, a written statement or testimony may be submitted to the closest Embassy of Papua New Guinea.
 Court cases are open to the public.
 Translation services are not provided by the courts for witnesses who do not speak the local language.
 There is no jury system in Papua New Guinea; the judge is the sole decision maker in a trial.
-Attorneys will advise victims and witnesses on any protocol requirements within the courtroom.
+Attorneys should advise victims and witnesses on any protocol requirements within the courtroom.

 Sentencing: If a victim is found guilty, the sentencing will occur as soon as the trial is completed.
 The victim is allowed to have some input into the sentencing.
 Once the judge has made his decision on the case, the sentence is served immediately.
 There is no formal mechanism to inform victims when the perpetrator is transferred or released.